A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Related Work

 \section{Related Work}

-To achieve broad generalization in robotics, much prior work has focused on scaling up real world data collection.
-These efforts typically aim to capture diversity in both environmental conditions and task behavior to achieve such generalization~\cite{mandlekar2018roboturk, dasari2019robonet, ebert2021bridge, walke2023bridgedata, fang2023rh20t, khazatsky2024droid}.
-Building on these efforts, Open X-Embodiment consolidates a wide variety of robot datasets to support training unified models across multiple datasets~\cite{o2023open}.
+To achieve broad generalization in robotics, much prior work has focused on scaling up real-world data collection.
+These efforts typically aim to capture diversity in both environmental conditions and task behavior~\cite{mandlekar2018roboturk, dasari2019robonet, ebert2021bridge, walke2023bridgedata, fang2023rh20t, o2023open, khazatsky2024droid}.
 While these datasets are usually collected with diversity in mind, it is often unclear what forms of diversity matter, or how this diversity should be achieved.
-Recent works have investigated data collection strategies to identify best practices for generating diverse robot data~\cite{@gao2024, lin2024data}.
-However, while these works consider various notions of diversity during data collection and corresponding axes of generalization during evaluation, these axes are neither exhaustive nor standardized.
+Recent works have investigated best practices for generating diverse robot data~\cite{@gao2024, lin2024data, saxena2025what}.
+Although these works consider various notions of diversity during data collection and corresponding axes of generalization during evaluation, these axes are neither exhaustive nor standardized.

 Nevertheless, recent works have attempted to leverage these datasets for learning generalist robot policies.
-These works involve training large-scale, visuo-lingual policies on this data, with the goal of generalizing to a wide variety of scenarios~\cite{brohan2022rt, brohan2023rt, bharadhwaj2023roboagent, o2023open, team2024octo, doshi2024scaling, kim24openvla, niu2024llarva, wang2024scaling, liu2024rdt, black2024pi_0}.
-However, each of these works design their own evaluations that only focus on a relatively narrow selection of generalization.
-This makes it challenging to determine how different models make progress towards a wide range of different forms of generalization.
+These works involve training large-scale, visuo-lingual policies on this data, with the goal of generalizing to a wide variety of scenarios~\cite{brohan2022rt, brohan2023rt, bharadhwaj2023roboagent, o2023open, kim24openvla, wang2024scaling, liu2025rdtb, black2024pi_0}.
+However, each work designs their own evaluations that often focus on a relatively narrow selection of generalization, making it challenging to assess how models make progress towards different forms of generalization.